darnrain/Lemon_Drop_Hi-Res/README.md

 With all 4 DACs enabled.<br>
 A total of 98,304 channels in true stereo.<br>

-Please always lower your volume levels before playing audio.<br>
+Please always lower your volume levels before playing your music.<br>
 Please listen at a safe volume level.<br>

 Lemon Drop Hi-Res development status: Active.<br>